 Racing at the Indianapolis Motor Speedway takes flight as the world’s most elite master class pilots take on an aerial racetrack for the Red Bull Air Race.
 You will be wowed as these daredevils weave between giant, air-filled pylons in an attempt to clock the fastest time while incurring as few penalties as possible.

 There is no better way to kick off the holiday season than Indy’s ultimate tradition, Circle of Lights.
 On the Friday following Thanksgiving, November 24, more than 100,000 people will gather to enjoy holiday performances in the lead up to the lighting of the Soldiers and Sailors Monument.
 The glow of 4,784 lights make spirits bright and signal that the season has begun.

 College football in the Midwest centers around the Big Ten Conference, and Indy is proud to play annual host to the biggest game of the season.
-Fans will flock to Lucas Oil Stadium on December 2 to see who claims Big Ten supremacy and a chance to qualify for the College Football Championship.
+Fans will flock to Lucas Oil Stadium to see who claims Big Ten supremacy and a chance to qualify for the College Football Championship.